cidilabs/UDOIT/HEROKU.md

 * ***Icon URL:*** The URL of the UDOIT icon.
 This is `https://yourapp.herokuapp.com/assets/img/udoit_icon.png`.
 (Replace ***yourapp*** with the name of your UDOIT instance on Heroku.)

 ### Step 4:  Add your Developer Key to UDOIT
-1. In Heroku, click the 'Manage App' button for your install of UDOIT.
+1. In Heroku, click the 'Manage Edit' button for your install of UDOIT.
 2. Go to the 'Settings' tab.
 3. Copy and paste the following values from the Developer Key:
  * ID into ***OAUTH2_ID***